Godsmith/trainfinity3/README.md

 ## TODO

-- destroy train also when marking any of the wagons
 - steelworks only produce when they get coal and iron
 - pop up the change in money when buying something
 - more sound effects and music